 What Can You Do With a Totaled Vehicle?

 Once you buy back your totaled vehicle, you will probably wonder what you can do with it.
 Here is what you need to know:

 - You cannot drive it: In most cases, you cannot drive your vehicle if it has been classified as totaled.
 Cars with a salvage title are illegal to drive and need to be kept in storage.
 This includes totaled cars with primarily cosmetic damages.
 Before you can drive the vehicle again, it needs to be fully inspected and certified.
 Plus, you’ll need to check with your insurance company to see what coverage is available to you moving forward and if you need to purchase additional options.

 - Repair it: You can take that $9,000 check and put it towards repairs to your vehicle.
-Remember that the damage done to the vehicle is likely to be greater than $9,000.
+Remember that the damage to the vehicle is likely greater than $9,000.
 You should get estimates before jumping into any repairs and having to pay hundreds or thousands of dollars out of pocket.

 - Salvage it: If you decide after a while that it would have been wiser just to salvage the vehicle from the beginning, you can still do so.
 Check with local salvage yards to see what they would offer.
 There are also online salvage options available.
 Or, you might be able to find a buyer on social media or Craigslist.